The environment and host haloes of the brightest z~6 Lyman-break galaxies: Discussion

 Cosmic variance is a term that can be used to refer to a number of related but subtly different effects.
 The specific context in which we use the term here is that many extragalactic statistical measurements vary by more than sample variance between different fields because of large scale structure.
 As noted in \cite{Bowler2015}, the number density of our two fields varies by much more than sample variance assuming a Poisson distribution.
 This is a consequence of large-scale structure, which our clustering measurements quantify.
 These clustering measurements can be linked back to the number count estimates to see if the cosmic variance observed is consistent with the clustering measurements, or if one of the fields is over/under dense, even accounting for large-scale structure.
 Understanding cosmic variance can be important for correctly connecting high redshift observations of galaxies with our understanding of reionization e.g. \cite{Ouchi2009}.

 Note that in general it is possible for two populations to have the same average number counts, but different cosmic variances - this occurs when they have the same 1-point statistics, but different 2-point statistics.
 Thus we can use the 2-point statistics to refine the estimate of cosmic variance in \citet{Bowler2015} who used the Trenti Cosmic Variance calculator (\citealp{Trenti2008}) - which only uses 1-point statistics.
 A clustered and unclustered population of the same number density will have substantial and zero cosmic variance respectively (both will have Poisson variance).
-Also 2-point statistics only give the \textit{variance} of the full probability distribution of counts in a field.
-Higher order statistics (n-point correlation function etc.) are needed to fully probe the full distribution.
-Similarly, 3-point statistics are needed to quantify the cosmic variance on measurements of 2-point statistics, 4-point statistics are needed to quantify the cosmic variance on measurements of 3-point statistics, and so on ad infinitum.
-Alternatively, more complex cosmic variance behaviours can be studied with mock catalogs from cosmological simulations of structure formation (\citealp{Trenti2008}).

 The cosmic variance is related to the \textit{expected value} of the correlation function in the geometry of the field, that is to say the expected value of the correlation function at the separation of two points randomly selected in the field.
 Analytically we can write the expectation as: